 Warrant Articles, if adopted at the local election in March, direct town officials to take specific action.
-Preparation of the Warrant, a list of Articles to be voted on at a Town election, is, by law, the responsibility of the Selectmen.
-Most Warrant Articles are originated by the Board of Selectmen or the Planning Board (in the case of zoning ordinances or amendments).
+Preparation of the Warrant, a list of Articles to be voted on at a Town election, is, by law, the responsibility of the Select Board.
+Most Warrant Articles are originated by the Select Board or the Planning Board (in the case of zoning ordinances or amendments).
 These do not require petition signatures.